Gibe/Umbraco.Community.AzureSSO/EntraIDSetup.md

 Then under Certificates and Secrets select + New client secret and create a new secret.
 Copy the value of the new secret and save that for inserting into the appSettings.json later.
 This will go into the value for `ClientSecret`

-Under Token configuration, select Add optional claimm then select ID and check email, when it asks agree to the permissions request
+Under Token configuration, select Add optional claim then select ID and check email, when it asks agree to the permissions request

 ![image](https://user-images.githubusercontent.com/113788/228668304-5f0a7671-c1f7-4ac1-bfd0-a8157d6a843c.png)